Power of imagination

 Josephine Toral, HESTA

 Government, the social sector, and business are thinking differently about how to create and fund social impact.
 But knowing which innovations to use, and when, is not always easy.
-Join speakers and a discussion panel exploring the latest in social impact investing.
+Michael Lynch from Social Ventures Australia offers his insights on finding the right funding options to achieve the results you want to create.
+Michael will then join a discussion panel including Matt Gardiner from the Benevolent Society with lessons from the NSW Resilient Families Social Impact Bond, and Josephine Toral from HESTA offering an experienced investor's perspective on how to make impact investing a reality.

 |1.15||The future I want